aldryn/aldryn-boilerplate-bootstrap3/docs/testing/unit_tests.rst

 Fixtures
 ========

-``/tests/fixtures`` is used to load HTML snippets within your **unit tests**.
+``/tests/fixtures`` is used to load HTML snippets in your **unit tests**.
-Simply define the path within test file, load the fixture and then test against it.
+Simply define the path in test file, load the fixture and then test against it.

 .. code-block:: javascript